sekhavati/crystalline/README.md

 # API

-Functions are organised into categories based on the type of object they operate on:
+Functions are organised into categories based on the type of object they primarily operate on:

 - [arrays](#arrays)
 - [objects](#objects)